ImKateryna/Climatty/README.md

 # Climatty

-iOS App (Swift 5.1/Xcode 11) - Climatty App was build programmatically only, no storyboards.
+iOS App (Swift 5.1/Xcode 11) - Climatty App was built programmatically, no storyboards.

 ## What it does